maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-`HildonBanner <HildonBanner>`_ is a small, pop-up window that can be used to display a short, timed notification or information to the user.
+:class:`HildonBanner` is a small, pop-up window that can be used to display a short, timed notification or information to the user.
 It can communicate that a task has been finished or that the application state has changed.

 Hildon provides convenient funtions to create and show banners.
 To create and show information banners you can use `hildon_banner_show_information() <hildon-banner-show-information>`_ , `hildon_banner_show_informationf() <hildon-banner-show-informationf>`_ or `hildon_banner_show_information_with_markup() <hildon-banner-show-information-with-markup>`_ .